khaosophy/blogfolio/src/content/blog/sort-astro-glob.md

 array.sort();
 ```

 You would expect this to return `[3, 9, 22, 80]` or `[80, 22, 9, 3]`, but in JavaScript it returns `[22, 3, 80, 9]`.
-This is because `.sort()` without a `compareFunction` stringifies the values and then sorts them as a string.
-In order to sort this number array successfully, you need to do the following:
+This is because calling `.sort()` without a `compareFunction` stringifies the values and then sorts each of them as a string.
+In order to sort this array of numbers successfully, you need to tell JavaScript what to do by specifying a `compareFunction`:

 ```
 const array = [80, 9, 22, 3];